SIK352 Bachelor Thesis for Exchange students - Safety Engineering

 Bachelor thesis with adjusting oral exam, 100 %.

 The bachelor thesis consists of submitted final report, poster / video and any product.
+The process is also evaluated.
 Oral examination consists of an open presentation of the assignment (up to 30 minutes including questions from the audience) and a closed questioning and review of the assignment (up to 30 minutes).

 Deadline for submission is stated on Studentweb and digital exam system.